ianmtaylor1/pimsgboard/README.md

 pip3 install --user .
 ```

-The server can then be started by running the command
+3. The server can then be started by running the command:

 ```
 pimsgboard